skills/hello-github-actions/.github/steps/3-step.md

 ### ⌨️ Activity: Add a step to your workflow file

 1. In the `welcome-workflow` branch, open your `.github/workflows/welcome.yml` file.
-1. Add a step to the `build` job to post a comment on new pull requests using GitHub CLI:
+1. Add a step to the `welcome` job to post a comment on new pull requests using GitHub CLI:

    ```yaml
    steps: